is_TRUE() and is_FALSE() are vectorized versions of base::isTRUE() and

-s and non-logical values).
-Useful for handling NA
+(including for NAs and non-logical values).
+Useful for handling NAs in

 logical tests.